rcrmn/delta-script/README.md

 Only tested under mac.
 Should work under linux.
 No promises under windows.
 For [windows Flex try here](http://gnuwin32.sourceforge.net/packages/flex.htm).

+Theoretically the Flex library is not needed in the system to build if the lexer c file is already provided.

 To only create the lexer engine c file, run:
 ```